renatawong/renatawong.github.io/_pages/about.md

 -----
 I am a research assistant professor for quantum computing at the Department of Artificial Intelligence, Chang Gung University.
 Before that, I was a postdoc in multidisciplinary quantum applications at the Physics Division, National Center for Theoeretical Sciences at the National Taiwan University.

+This site is the landing site for my future lab at Chang Gung University - the Quantum AI Biomedical Research Lab, which is currently in its formation stage.

 ---
 **Research interests**
 ------